gcovr/gcovr/doc/guide.rst

 Gcovr is available as a Python package that can be installed via pip.

-You can install +Gcovr+ from the PyPI network servers by executing
+You can install ``Gcovr`` from the PyPI network servers by executing

 .. code:: bash